-Materials: Round black painted metal base with switch.
+Materials: Round black painted metal base with a built-in switch.
 Cast iron counterweight inside the base.
 Black painted metal rod.
-UFO style black painted metal lampshade with a ribbed early plastic (cellulose acetate) or acrylic diffuser.
-Brass lacquered conical lampshade holder.
+Black painted round metal UFO lampshade with a ribbed acrylic diffuser.
+Brass coloured conical lampshade holder.
 3 ornamental chrome screws on top.
 White painted round iron round grid on top (later versions have a plastic grid).
 Some metal and brass parts.
-Bakelite socket.
+Bakelite E27 socket.

 Height: 148 cm / 58.26”

 Electricity: 1 bulb E27, 2 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Period: 1950s, 1960s – Mid-Century Modern.